nixone/ds-sem/README.md

 *Timestamps are indicated since the moment 1h 13 minutes before the ice hockey game start, since this moment marks the start of people arriving to stations.*

+*All data were aquired after running 1000 simulation replications.*

 ### Strategy without waiting

 With strategy without waiting, the bus leaves immediately after filling up or getting all people from the station aboard.